 These kids are desperate for a family, positive relationships, and godly influences in their lives.
 We can sit back and watch young offenders get caught up in the cycle of becoming “lifers,” or we can intervene today and help them “breakaway” from a troubled past and become socially responsible, contributing adults in our society.

-The juvenile justice ministry of Breakaway Outreach is restoring hope, reshaping destinies, and rewriting the stories of those who have been impeded by the chains of delinquency.
+Our national network of juvenile justice ministries is mobilizing communities to restore hope, reshape destinies, and rewrite the stories of those who have been impeded by the chains of delinquency.

-If you are interested in becoming a volunteer or are just interested in learning more about our ministry, contact us for more info.
+If you are interested in serving or launching a juvenile justice ministry in your area, contact us for more info.